benvonh/nivem/README.md

 ```
 Append `#$HOST` and `#$USER@$HOST` to the switch commands (no space) if the correct values are not set in the environment variables.

+---
 ### For The Impatient

-If you want a quick start using my configurations,
+If you want a quick start to using my configurations,
-replace the below references to `$USER` and `$HOST` in each of following files.
+replace the below references, `$USER` and `$HOST`, in each of the files.

 **NixOS**